 EAS provides a powerful solution to scalability issues, especially for dynamic deployability and service lifecycle management.
-DriveMod's modular capability to deploy AV technology on diverse vehicle fleets has been proven through its deployment on nine different vehicle form factors that we have operated autonomously.
-These vehicles were deployed as prototypes or as a part of proof-of-concept project.
-Of these deployments, two were at customer sites.
-For one deployment we were paid \$166,000 and the other was part of our normal R&D activities.
+DriveMod's vehicleagnostic capability to deploy AV technology on diverse vehicle fleets has been proven through its deployment on more than ten different vehicle form factors that we have operated autonomously.
+DriveMod has been commercially released for the Columbia Stockchaser, and a commercial agreement with a customer is subsidizing the development of DriveMod for electric forklifts towards commercial availability.
+Other autonomous vehicles were deployed as prototypes or as a part of proof-of-concept project.
+More than five past deployments have been at customer or beta customer sites.
+For one deployment we were paid \$166,000.
+Other past deployments were part of our normal R&D activities and product validation that was performed with beta customers.

 Our AV development and testing have included road vehicles that navigate complex dynamic environments.
 DriveMod is capable of perceiving more than 100 dynamic objects per second and then using that perception information to navigate autonomously.
 This capability has been proven via road testing in difficult driving settings like urban streets.
 In contrast, the industrial settings of our target market rarely encounter 100 dynamic actors per minute, let alone per second.
 Scalability is further strengthened by EAS creating common interfaces and experiences that unify customer data and AV operations within and across sites.
 Thus, proliferating our solutions with customers will be achieved by iteratively adding onto an existing EAS, which minimizes the marginal cost associated with expanding AV operations.
 Additionally, the deployment of EAS allows for all of the on-going administration, services, and vendors associated with managing the lifecycle of the system to be integrated.